f5devcentral/f5-rseries-training/docs/rseries_high_availability.rst

 rSeries does not support configuring HA relationships between tenants within the same appliance.
 Depending on what failover behavior you want, you can have the tenant run with less capacity if certain failures occur or fail over to the tenant in the other appliance.
 This is controlled within the tenant itself, just like HA failover was configured inside a vCMP guest. **HA Groups** allow an administrator to fail over based on pool, trunk, or blade (For VELOS/VIPRION systems) availability.

-Below is an example of a “SuperVIP” tenant that spans all available vCPU's.
+Below is an example of a “SuperVIP” tenant that spans all available vCPUs.
 Each rSeries appliance will have one static out-of-band management IP address.
 Each tenant will require an out-of-band management address on the same network, and optional inband self-IP addresses can be added within the tenant.

 .. image:: images/rseries_high_availability/image6.png
   :align: center